netzfisch/netzfisch.github.io/_posts/2013-03-30-favicon-creation.md

 ---
 layout:    post
-tags:      2cent bash command
+tags:      bash command
-title:     favicon creation
+category:  2cent
+title:     Easy Favicon Creation
 ---
 In the old days, you could resize to 16x16 pixel, but todays brwosers support up to 64x64 pixel!